Top 10 Diamond Buying Mistakes

 A well cut diamond is (as expected) more expensive than a poorly cut diamond.
 For this reason, some jewellers prefer to keep stock of inferior cut diamonds, and therefore end up showing you the best they have in store - which is not necessarily the best cut your budget could afford.
 Selecting a trusted jeweller is vital - check their online reviews and ask the tough questions.
 At Queensmith, our ethos is transparency, and our gemmologists are able to use their expertise to source the highest quality stones for you budget.

-3. Assuming all grades and graded diamonds are the same
+3. Assuming all graded diamonds are the same

 Even if you are sure of the accuracy of a diamond’s grading, it’s important to remember that stones of the same colour, cut grade and clarity will still likely differ.
-The brilliance and unique beauty of a diamond is always one of a kind, which is why we encourage our clients to view diamond options in person.
-Sometimes, the choice between two stones that are identically graded can be obvious for the individual buyer.
+The brilliance and unique beauty of a diamond is always one of a kind, which is why many people prefer to view a diamond in person before buying.
+Whilst Queensmith diamonds can be purchased online, we also welcome you into our showroom to view the diamond, or a selection of diamonds prepared by our experts, before you buy.

 4. Expecting to find a bargain if you search around